-Questions to be covered include: how does India’s leadership view deterrence and strategic and crisis stability, in the region and beyond?
+Questions covered during this discussion of India’s nuclear weapons policies included: how does the country’s leadership view deterrence and strategic and crisis stability, in the region and beyond?
 Should the country revise its nuclear doctrine?
 What are the opportunities and challenges for India in this regard?
 Finally, what are the potential next steps and early wins for India’s application to the Nuclear Suppliers Group (NSG)?

 India’s nuclear doctrine focuses on ‘no first use’ and ‘massive retaliation’.
 The country has made a longstanding commitment to nuclear disarmament.
 As a responsible user of civil nuclear energy, it enjoys the support of nearly all members of the P5 in its bid to become a member of the NSG.